pavlyhalim/spot_choreo_utils/README.md

 For a full dependencies list see the Dockerfile and entrypoint scripts.

+## Setting up the Web Animator
+The Web Animator provides a way to create pose-to-pose animations through the web browser.
+  - cd spot_choreo_utils/web_animator
+  - pip install -e .

+## Animating with the Web Animator
+You can explore potential choreographic poses and export them for testing on the robot through the Web Animator.
+The Web Animator does its best to guarantee stability and on robot validity when all feet are locked on the ground, but once feet are unlocked there is a much heavier burden placed on the choreographer to think about stability and comply with choreographer protobuf requirements.

+To start animating:
+  - cd spot_choreo_utils/web_animator/spot_web_animator
+  - python animate.py
+  - Type an animation name into the terminal
+  - Open a seperate tab to localhost:7000 for web visualizer

+Use the animation sliders to set robot poses, and then use the Save Pose As Keyframe button to add the pose to an animation.
+The animation you create will be saved to the active directory under choreo_files.

 # Contributing to this repo
 This repository enforces `ruff` and `black` linting.
 To verify that your code will pass inspection, install `pre-commit` and run:
 ```bash